 So let's start with bags.
-Now, it's going to sound really obvious, but the first thing to do is check that your bag's not full because if it is, that'll reduce the suction.
-Also check that there are no rips or holes in the bag.
-When replacing bags, always try and get Vax genuine bags rather than a cheaper, non-branded equivalent because the genuine bags will be better quality.
+It's going to sound really obvious, but the first thing to check is that the bag's not full because if it is, then it will be causing a loss of suction.
+Also check for any holes or rips in the bag.
+When replacing bags, always try and get genuine replacements rather than the cheaper, non-branded equivalent because the Vax genuine bags will be better quality.
 If you've got a bagless Bosch, then make sure that you empty the dust container regularly.

 Next is blockages - it's very easy for something to get lodged in the hose or the extension tube, so you can check visually and also feel your way along the hose and you can use something like a coat hanger to get into the extension tube.

-Bags, filters, replacement hoses, extension tubes, and motors for all Vax models are available on the eSpares website.
+Bags, filters, hoses, extension tubes, motors and carbon brushes for all Vax models are available on the eSpares website.

 Thanks for watching.